SonnyBurnett/codechallenge/README.md

 GEP Coding Python Challenge

 This is a repository for the GEP Python Coding Challenge Assignments.
-Each function is developed to handle small changes the problem definition.
+Each function is developed to handle small changes in the problem definition.

 1. Assignment 1 is a Python program to solve Project Euler problem 1.
     https://projecteuler.net/problem=1